kashmir54/kashmir54.github.io/_ctfs/ImaginaryCTF2021/index.md

 </p>

 Now we have a great set of classes that we can access to.
-Let's find out with one that can be used to read files.
+Let's find out which one can be used to read files.

 {% highlight python %}